Vinnie Pasquantino Player Props: Royals vs. Rockies

-He had a hitless performance in his last game (0-for-3) against the Rockies.
+In his last game he had a hitless showing (0-for-4) against the Rockies.

 Vinnie Pasquantino Game Info & Props vs. the Rockies